imcanada/url-redirect/README.md

 # Customization
 Of course you can change the script to your needs, for example I set up a simple "adf.ly-like" system by adding a timer and a progress bar which you can see here: https://zreddx.net/go?url=https://google.com/

+# Support
+Post problems in issues, I don't know if i'll ever look at it but it's worth the try.
+My advice is "If you screw it up, start all over again".

 # If you don't trust my links then don't use them